 Students participating in limited residency programs must complete the application and return it to parking services at least two weeks prior to their arrival on campus.
 Permits are mailed directly to the student unless received after the two week deadline - permits received within the two week mailing time will be sent to the program administrator for the program in which the student is enrolled.
 The student can obtain their permit from the department at the point of registration or check in.

-- Disabled spaces and permits are designated by signs bearing the national disabled parking symbol.
+Disabled spaces and permits are designated by signs bearing the national disabled parking symbol.
 These spaces are for use by students, faculty and staff members with disabilities as defined by federal and state law.
 Special parking is not available for reasons other than disabilities.